Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG: The phase transition and the critical electric field

 with

-where $\rho$ is the charge density of the dual field theory living at $u=0$ and $\mu$ its chemical potential.
-As we see in the expression~\eqref{phi_z} the leading term is $\ln(u)$ (for $z=1$), and $u^{1-z}$ (for $z\not=1$), its coefficient is interpreted as a chemical potential and the subleading term as the charge density.
+where $\rho$ is identify as the charge density of the dual field theory living at $u=0$ and $\mu$ its chemical potential.
+The factors $C_1$ and $C_2$ will be identified as the expectation value $\langle\mathcal{O}_{1}\rangle$ and $\langle\mathcal{O}_{2}\rangle$ of the dual operators in the AdS-like border.
+As we see in the expression (\ref{phi_z}) the leading term is $\ln(u)$ (for $z=1$), and $u^{1-z}$ (for $z\not=1$), its coefficient is interpreted as a chemical potential and the subleading term as the charge density.

 An interesting effect of the Lifshitz symmetry in the evolution of the scalar field can be observed inspecting the conformal dimension of its dual operator in eq.\eqref{deltas}.
 Beside the evident fact that the Lifshitz exponent $z$ increases the conformal dimension, when $z\neq0$ a new BF bound to the mass of the scalar field is obtained